Rustin170506/tidb-analyze.slide/slides.md

 To address this issue, we need to use multiple hash functions and take the median estimate.

-However, using multiple hash functions increases the const.
+However, using multiple hash functions increases the cost.
 Because we need to scan the data multiple times and calculate the hash value multiple times.

 So, we chose another algorithm called Distinct Sampling to solve this problem.
 -->

 ---
 transition: slide-left